Mook-as/stackato-doc/user/reference/client-ref.rst

     --group

 	    The once-off group to use for the current operation.
-	    This is a stackato V1 option.
+	    This is a Stackato 2 option.

-.. _command-apps:
+.. _command-stackato list:

-  apps
+  stackato list
     List the applications deployed to the target.

     .. raw:: html